Retrofuturism: Etymology

-Historiography
+History

 Retrofuturism builds on ideas of futurism, but the latter term functions differently in several different contexts.
 In avant-garde artistic, literary and design circles, futurism is a long-standing and well-established term.
 But in its more popular form, futurism (sometimes referred to as futurology) is "an early optimism that focused on the past and was rooted in the nineteenth century, an early-twentieth-century 'golden age' that continued long into the 1960s' Space Age".

 Retrofuturism is first and foremost based on modern but changing notions of "the future".
-As Guffey notes, retrofuturism is "a recent neologism", but it "builds on futurists' fevered visions of space colonies with flying cars, robotic servants, and interstellar travel on display there; where futurists took their promise for granted, retro-futurism emerged as a more skeptical reaction to these dreams."
+As Elizabeth Guffey notes, retrofuturism is "a recent neologism", but it "builds on futurists' fevered visions of space colonies with flying cars, robotic servants, and interstellar travel on display there; where futurists took their promise for granted, retro-futurism emerged as a more skeptical reaction to these dreams."
 It took its current shape in the 1970s, a time when technology was rapidly changing.
 From the advent of the personal computer to the birth of the first test tube baby, this period was characterized by intense and rapid technological change.
 But many in the general public began to question whether applied science would achieve its earlier promise –that life would inevitably improve through technological progress.
 In the wake of the Vietnam War, environmental degradations, and the energy crisis, many commentators began to question the benefits of applied science.
 But they also wondered, sometimes in awe, sometimes in confusion, at the scientific positivism evinced by earlier generations.
 Retrofuturism "seeped into academic and popular culture in the 1960s and 1970s", inflecting George Lucas's Star Wars and the paintings of pop artist Kenny Scharf alike".
 Surveying the optimistic futurism of the early twentieth century, historians Joe Corn and Brian Horrigan remind us that retrofuturism is "a history of an idea, or a system of ideas—an ideology.
 The future, of course, does not exist except as an act of belief or imagination."